 Have you ever met someone and instantly felt a connection, a synergy, before they even say a word?
-Or, conversely: you’ve met someone new, and before the conversation even starts, without any rational reason, you don’t like them — you just have a feeling about them, and it isn’t good.
-The phenomenon of how our energy knows things before our minds do is demonstrated in this EnQ experiment: I’ve been in dozens of rooms where strangers were asked to pair off according to who they are most or least drawn to, without any information or introduction to one another.
-Results show that people are attracted to those who display qualities they want more of, and people are repelled by those who display characteristics that they themselves possess (and energetically lead with) but either wish they didn’t or don’t realize they do because it’s a major blindspot.
+Or, conversely: you’ve met someone new, and before the conversation even starts, without any rational reason, you don’t like them — you just have a feeling about them... and it isn’t good.
+The phenomenon of how our energy knows things before our minds do is demonstrated in several EnQ experiments.
+I’ve been in dozens of rooms where strangers were asked to pair off according to who they are most or least drawn to, without any information or introduction to one another.
+Results show that people are attracted to those who display qualities they want more of, and people are repelled by those who display characteristics that they themselves possess but wish they didn’t (or don’t realize they do because it’s a major blindspot).

 Why does that make EnQ important for coaches and leaders?

-IQ and EQ can help leaders succeed, but they are also sometimes the exact strengths that get us stuck in energetic and behavioral patterns that don’t serve us in getting to our next level of leadership or impact.
+As a leader, it is crucial that you’re fully aware of what your energy is saying and how it’s impacting those around you.
+IQ and EQ can help leaders succeed, but they can also form the exact habits or patterns that get us stuck in energetic and behavioral patterns that don’t serve us in getting to our next level of leadership.
 It can be hard to notice when the brilliant mind or the caring heart are in the way of one’s impact; those blindspots are where a great coach and EnQ come into play.

 Here, we will cover EnQ’s “7 Wheels of Leadership”: an introduction to the framework, along with a few tools and practices that will train you to be aware of: